The Woodland Trust's Story

 Local communities have played a key role in shaping the plans for this new woodland with a public vote held to name the site in which 840 votes were cast and Glas-na-Bradan Wood coming out as the clear winner.
-Community engagement for this project doesn’t stop there, all 150,000 trees on this site will be planted by the public over a five year period.
+Community engagement for this project doesn’t stop there, all 150,000 trees on this site will be planted by the public over a five-year period.
 This will give people an opportunity to transform this land by conserving and restoring it to a beautiful habitat for people, climate and nature.

 All the trees used by the Woodland Trust are sourced and grown in the UK and Ireland from certified nurseries where the trees are fully traceable from seed collection through to planting.
 With tree planting playing a key role in addressing the climate and nature emergencies, the demand for trees is growing.
-However trees sourced from oversees can inadvertently introduce new pests and diseases that can have a devastating impact on our native trees and woods.
+However, trees sourced from overseas can inadvertently introduce new pests and diseases that can have a devastating impact on our native trees and woods.
 We would strongly advise that those wishing to carry out similar initiatives only use trees that have been sourced and grown locally as this is the most effective way to mitigate against pests and diseases, whilst also supporting local green jobs.

-- Number of trees planted.
+Number of trees planted.